ibm-cloud-docs/watsonxdata/sbmt_spk_mor_cow.md

 - `<catalog-name>`: The Iceberg catalog where the MoR tables are available.
 - `<database-name>`: The database where the MoR tables are available.
 - `<table1>,<table2>,<table3>`: Comma-separated list of MoR table names to convert.
-- `<encoded key>`: The value must be in the format: `echo -n "<username>:<your Zen API key>" | base64`.
+- `<encoded key>`: The value must be in the format echo -n"ibmlhapikey_<user_id>:<user’s api key>" | base64.
+Here, <user_id> is the IBM Cloud ID of the user whose api key is used to access the data bucket.
+The <IAM_APIKEY> here is the API key of the user accessing the Object store bucket.
+To generate an API key, login into the {{site.data.keyword.lakehouse_short}} console and navigate to Profile > Profile and Settings > API Keys and generate a new API key.

+**Optional Arguments:**

+- `--parallelism`: Number of parallel syncs.
+- `--output_path`: Output path for sync results Parquet file.

-When using Multiple Tables Mode, the CoW table names are automatically generated based on the MoR table names.
+When using Multiple Tables Mode, the CoW table names are automatically generated as `{morTable}_cow` for each MoR table..
 Individual CoW table names cannot be specified in this mode.
 {: note}

 ### Schema Level Mode